-Table 5-44 and Table 5-45 list the Moderate and Low chemical and pathogenthreats for the Madoc Wellhead Protection Area with the circumstances for thesethreats listed in the Technical Rules Look Up Tables (Appendix D-1).
+Table 5-44-387 and Table 5-45-398 list the Moderate and Low chemical and pathogen threats for the Madoc Wellhead Protection Area with the circumstances for these threats listed in the Technical Rules Leek Up Tables (Appendix D-1).
+Tables of Drinking Water Quality Threats (MECP, 2021).